-Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of Pandemic
+Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of A Pandemic

 So, traditionally, coronaviruses and a lot of other respiratory viruses, like flu, do go away in the summer, and there are many possible reasons for that.
 Certainly, humidity and heat makes it easier for the cells of our airways to clear out a virus, and some of the immune response to these respiratory viruses appear to be stronger under those climatic conditions.

 Now, is this new coronavirus going to behave in the same way?
 Possibly.
 Is that going to make a difference with the pandemic?
 I'm not sure.
 And the reason for that is that the virus is circulating through a global population that is completely immunologically naive to it.
 Our immune systems are not ready to deal with something like this.
 And so the virus has a large proportion of hosts among whom it can easily spread.
 To hope that the summer is going to downplay those dynamics far enough to contain the pandemic is, I think, wishful thinking. ...
 We're seeing transmission in places like Australia, which is just coming out of its summer, or Singapore, which is hot and humid in the tropics.
 And what that tells us is that it's probably wishful thinking to hope for heat and humidity to be the things that contain this virus.
-They may help, but only if we can slow it spread in other ways, such as through social distancing.
+They may help, but only if we can slow its spread in other ways, such as through social distancing.

 On being prepared for COVID-19 to come back

 I think that's very likely.
 I think most experts would expect some kind of resurgence once current social distancing measures are released.
 That's sort of in the nature of these viruses.
-It's definitely likely, because the pandemic is now so widespread that unless the entire world simultaneously brings the virus to heel, there are always going to be pockets where outbreaks are still ongoing, and that can seed [and] can reignite sparks of infection in places where outbreaks had already been extinguished. ...
+It's definitely likely because the pandemic is now so widespread that unless the entire world simultaneously brings the virus to heel, there are always going to be pockets where outbreaks are still ongoing, and that can seed [and] can reignite sparks of infection in places where outbreaks had already been extinguished. ...

 And so we're likely looking at multiple rounds of social distancing, multiple bouts of social upheaval.
 Now, it's possible if we get our act together and if we do well in this first wave, that those subsequent bouts will be less dramatic and less uprooting than this current period of time has been, and that may well just be because of that uneven spread.
 So currently the virus is everywhere.
 It's hitting everywhere ... at more or less the same time.
 If different places can get it under control, there might be less potential for that sort of explosive worldwide spread.
 And then, over time, one would hope that surveillance measures would be better.
 We become better at testing for the virus and working out who's immune to it, at building up the necessary supplies to protect health care workers.
 All of those measures might mean that we can get a little bit more sophisticated in where social distancing is being rolled out, in the nature of those measures.
 But I think it's very clear that that is going to be a long game.